JarvisLee0423/Chaotic_Quantum_Finance_AI_Predicted_Trading_System/README.md

     The trading strategy is based on Fuzzy Logic.

-    We design a Fuzzy Logic with the RPV (Relative Price Volatility) and RSI (Relative Strength Index).
+    We designed a Fuzzy Logic with the predicted High and Low values and Quantum Price Levels.

-    More details please check the sub-routines in the FXTradeStrategy.mq4 file.
+    More details please check the sub-routines in the FLStrategy.mq4 file.